|Programming Calendar >>|

-Today, through a Memorandum of Understanding with the City of Atlanta, the Atlanta Downtown Improvement District (ADID) maintains stewardship of Woodruff Park.
-ADID is responsible for the park’s daily upkeep and programming, as well as implementing and securing funding for future development.
-The six-acre park comprises two fountains, an open-air Reading Room, a pavilion, sculptures, an ENERGI fitness station, a speaker's corner, a chess court and custom playground.
+Today, through a Memorandum of Understanding with the City of Atlanta, the Atlanta Downtown Improvement District (ADID) maintains stewardship of Woodruff Park. is responsible for the park’s daily upkeep and programming, as well as securing and implementing funding for future development.
+The park offers visitors a variety of recreation stations and facilities scattered throughout its beautifully manicured six acres, including:

 - Annual German Bierfest

-- Art performances from Pop-Up Art, gloATL and others
+- Art installations and performances by Elevate Atlanta, gloATL and others

 - Poetry readings and street performances

-Park Attendants patrol the grounds from 7 a.m. to 11 p.m. each day, in partnership with the Atlanta Police Department and Georgia State University Police force.
+In partnership with the Atlanta Police Department and Georgia State University Police force, Park Attendants patrol the grounds from 7:00 a.m. to 11:00 p.m. each day.
 Additionally, the Downtown Clean Team maintains a clean and vibrant park.

 Support Woodruff Park

-Woodruff Park operates under a Master Plan devised by the City of Atlanta Department of Parks, Recreation and Cultural Affairs (DPRCA) and the Atlanta Downtown Improvement District (ADID).
-The Master Plan is the Memorandum of Understanding (MOU) between these entities and was approved by the Atlanta City Council and Mayor in 2007.
+Woodruff Park operates under a Master Plan devised by the City of Atlanta Department of Parks, Recreation and Cultural Affairs (DPRCA) and the Atlanta Downtown Improvement District (ADID) in a Memorandum of Understanding (MOU) between these entities approved by the Atlanta City Council and Mayor in 2007.
 The two-phase Master Plan is largely funded through a comprehensive fundraising program developed by CAP, targeting support from private sources and partner organizations.
 Support for Woodruff Park comes from: